ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 Design FAQ sections for your Knowledge base easily with the help of BetterDocs FAQ Builder.

-## 💬 CREATE FAQ INSTANTLY ##
+## 💬 Full Site Editor (FSE) Compatibility ##

-Design FAQ sections for your Knowledge base easily with the help of BetterDocs FAQ Builder.
+Design your documentation, single docs, archive pages effortlessly in Gutenberg Editor with the help of BetterDocs Blocks & Patterns for Gutenberg.

 ## 📋 INTERACTIVE TABLE OF CONTENTS (TOC) ##